-The Sub-Fund invests at least 90% of its net assets in assets that have been determined as "eligible" as per the ESG process in place (hence in investments that are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
+The Sub-Fund invests at least 80% of its net assets in assets that have been determined as "eligible" as per the ESG process in place (hence in investments that are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).

-Up to 10% of the investments are not aligned with these characteristics (#2 Other). "#2 Other" includes derivatives, bank deposits at sight, including cash held in current accounts with a bank accessible at any time.
+Up to 20% of the investments may not aligned with these characteristics (#2 Other). "#2 Other" includes external funds, ETF, derivatives, bank deposits at sight, including cash held in current accounts with a bank accessible at any time.
 These are used for Investment, hedging and efficient management portfolio purposes.
 There are no minimum environmental or social safeguards associated with these investments.
-A more detailed description of the specific asset allocation of this Sub-Fund can be found in the prospectus.
+A more detailed description of the specific asset allocation of this Sub-Fund can be found in the prospectus of this Sub-Fund.